-Some residents cut corners — say you have family in Hillsborough but you live in Newark, you could get the better insurance pricing if your address is tied to Hillsborough instead.
-If you just shop for the best rates though, the extra hassle won’t be necessary as you could get the same rates statewide by finding the right provider.
+Some residents cut corners.
+Say you have family in Hillsborough, but you live in Newark, you could get the better insurance pricing if your address is tied to Hillsborough instead.
+If you shop for the best rates, though, the extra hassle won’t be necessary as you could get the same rates statewide by finding the right provider.

 So if everyone else in your position is paying $3,000 annually for coverage, getting insurance for $150 per month would be a huge deal.
 It would mean a savings of $100 per month or $1,200 per year.

-In fact, some drivers are able to save much more if they play their cards right.
+In fact, some drivers can save much more if they play their cards right.
 This is especially true for younger drivers, as many New Jersey car insurance companies are just looking to take advantage of them.
-By not getting trapped, you could pay say $2,000 to $3,000 annually instead of $3,500 to $7,500 annually.
+By not getting trapped, you could pay $2,000 to $3,000 annually instead of $3,500 to $7,500 annually.

 But no matter what, the most powerful thing you have on your side is the ability to compare prices before signing anywhere.
-So make sure you take advantage of free rate quotes from many different insurance providers.
+Ensure you take advantage of free rate quotes from many different insurance providers.

-And once again, if you’re an AAA driver you should look into a rate quote for their discounted auto insurance plan.
-After all, it ranks as the second or third cheapest option in most cities of New Jersey.
+And once again, if you’re an AAA driver, you should look into a rate quote for their discounted auto insurance plan.
+It ranks as the second or third cheapest option in most New Jersey cities.

 Furthermore, reading all these comments about how cheap these companies are will make it easier for you to do business with one of them.
 We don’t want to be responsible for your insurance experience, so please read up a little on each of these insurers before considering them.